mdfleming3/mdfleming3.github.io/_drafts/how-to-spot-a-b.s.instagram-influencer.md

 ## Abnormal Historical Growth / Engagement

 [Social Blade](https://socialblade.com/ "Social Blade") is my favorite FREE tool for determining if an influencer is legitimate.
+I will use it for all analysis done in this article.
 Its most powerful feature is its ability to see historical insights from a social media account.
 As compared to seeing a simple metric like engagement rate, this digs deeper into the historical growth of an influencers account.
 You can correlate spikes in growth with certain actions.
 Let's look at [Roger Federer's](http://instagram.com/rogerfederer "Roger Federer Instagram") account.

 ![Roger Federer Total Social Growth]({{ site.baseurl }}/assets/roger-federer-total-growth.png)